 - Emergency Number Card: This 8.5" x 11" sheet of paper can be posted next to the resident's bed.
-The card contains a message to call 911 in case of fire and spaces for additional emergency numbers. - Phone Sticker: This 2" x 2" sticker can be placed on residents' phones to help them remember emergency phone numbers. - Refrigerator Magnet/Card: This card can be placed on residents' refrigerators as a reminder for them to check their smoke alarms.
+The card contains a message to call 911 in case of fire and spaces for additional emergency numbers.
+It can be printed on card stock or regular paper. - Phone Sticker: This 2" x 2" sticker can be placed on residents' phones to help them remember emergency phone numbers. - Refrigerator Magnet/Card: This card can be placed on residents' refrigerators as a reminder for them to check their smoke alarms.
 They can put a check mark in the box for each month after they check their alarms.
+This card can be turned into a magnet by a professional printer, or it can be printed on card stock and a small magnet can be glued to the back.
+You can print 1,000 4"x7" magnets for about \$600 using an online service.